Celeste-AI/Celeste-AI/howsheworks.md

 While Celeste-AI is not open source, I do wish to provide a way for parties more interested in the technical side of her to find out more.
 This will **NOT** teach you how to setup a bot, but it will explain the more technical side ideas of Celeste-AI, do whatever with the information.

-I will not use any third party services that require me to connect to an API unless absolutely needed, as I want celeste to be able to communicate as fast as possible to the user for the best experience possible.
+I will not use any third party services that require me to connect to an API unless absolutely needed, as I want Celeste to be able to communicate as fast as possible to the user for the best experience possible.

-The goal is also not to make Celeste a "super genius" that can never fail, the goal of the project is to further my own personal research into social behaviors & interactions with an AI, also just because its [F.U.N](https://www.youtube.com/watch?v=64fetbSh89s)!
+The goal is also not to make Celeste a "super genius" that can never fail, the goal of the project is to further my own personal research into social behaviors & interactions with an AI, also just because it's [F.U.N](https://www.youtube.com/watch?v=64fetbSh89s)!

 The end goal of the project is to keep making her more autonomous to the point I don't need to intervene much anymore, and so far its been staying on that track.